 Can I stop taking any doses of medication?

-Should be avoided if possible stop taking any prescribed dose of antiretrovirals.
-The virus takes advantage of any loophole to increase their replication and become resistant to treatment.
-The doctor who will prescribe you appropriate for your particular case dose.
-You remember that the success of treatment depends largely on proper compliance.
+Any prescribed dose of antiretrovirals should be taken continuously, and missing prescribed doses should be avoided.
+The virus takes advantage of any loophole to increase its replication and can become resistant to treatment.
+Remember that the success of treatment depends largely on proper compliance.

-What are the CD4 + lymphocytes and viral load?
+What are CD4 + lymphocytes and viral load?